QuantEcon/lecture-source-jl/source/rst/multi_agent_models/uncertainty_traps.rst

     u(x) = \frac{1}{a} \left(1 - \exp(-a x) \right)

-where :math:`a` is a positive parameter
+where :math:`a` is a positive parameter.

 Combining :eq:`pref1` and :eq:`pref2`, entrepreneur :math:`m` participates in the market (or is said to be active) when